James Smith inquest: Mass killer demonstrated 'good behaviour' before release

 Gee says Sanderson was considered for detention, to have his right to statutory release revoked, “but when we reviewed him, his behaviour was good.
 He was actively engaged in high-intensity programming.”

-When Sanderson was eventually released, the inquest heard there were a number of special conditions applied by the parole board, including a no-contact order with his common-law partner Vanessa Burns.
+When Sanderson was eventually released, the inquest heard there were a number of special conditions applied by the parole board, including the no-contact order with Burns.

-By May 23, 2022, Gee says Sanderson’s parole officer became aware that he had broken his no-contact order with Burns.
-The following day, a warrant was issued for his arrest and his sentence was put on pause.

 Keith Brown, the lawyer representing James Smith in the inquest, questioned Gee about whether correctional workers considered contacting James Smith leadership about Sanderson’s release.